Screening Is Enough: Experiments

-Multiscreen maintains stable perplexity as context length increases, without sharp degradation beyond the training context.
+As shown in \cref{fig:lcp}, Multiscreen maintains stable perplexity as context length increases, without sharp degradation beyond the training context.
 In contrast, Transformer exhibits abrupt increases in perplexity once the context length exceeds the training range.
-While increasing the RoPE scaling factor delays this breakdown, it also leads to higher perplexity overall.
-This behavior is consistent across both base models and those after continual pretraining.
+Increasing the RoPE scaling factor delays breakdown but increases overall perplexity.